mttaggart/everlive-react/README.md

 * Install Yarn/Parcel/React
 * Start up a Parcel dev server
 * Write your first React component

+### Assignments

+Using [repl.it](https://repl.it), take our simple React demo in the `01-hello` folder and add some components to it.
+Try to use the functional component method if you can.
+Create the components above the `App` entry, then use JSX to add them to `App`.
+Create at least **two** more components.

 ## Unit 2: (JS)Xtreme Components